Sociology of Trends, Vol. 3.0- the definitive textbook on trend research

-Trends are ephemeral and changeable, and they often appear very opaque and unmanageable - mostly because they are often flows that cannot be quantified or documented.
-But there is a point to the madness.
-Knowing trends can ensure you launch the right product at the right time, with the right communication in the right packaging and the right sales channel.
+Trends are fleeting and ever-changing, and they often seem very opaque and unmanageable—mostly because they are usually currents that cannot be quantified or documented.
+But there is a method to the madness.
+Knowledge of trends can ensure that you launch the right product at the right time with the right messaging, in the right packaging, and through the right sales channel.

 What is the purpose of the book?

-The aim is to demystify the concept of trend sociology and to provide a concrete and thorough introduction to the concept of trend itself, removing some of the ambiguity and dispelling the myths.
-The reader should be able to both understand the big picture of changes in society and zoom in on the specific types of trends and their content, meaning and impact in different industries.
-In addition, the purpose of the book is to provide the reader with a number of concrete instructions for processes, methods and tools.
+The aim is to demystify the concept of trend sociology and to provide a concrete and thorough introduction to the concept of trends itself, dispelling some of the ambiguity and debunking the myths.
+The reader should be able to grasp the big picture of societal change while also zooming in on specific types of trends and their content, significance, and impact across various industries.
+In addition, the book aims to provide the reader with a series of concrete guidelines for processes, methods, and tools.

-The two experienced authors take the reader behind the trend researcher's facade and demystify something usually associated with fortune telling, tea leaves and crystal balls
+The two experienced authors take the reader behind the scenes of the trend forecaster’s facade and demystify something that is usually associated with fortune-telling, tea leaves, and crystal balls

 Who wrote the book?